mpobjects/sofalife/README.md

 Sofalife is a Java library to process text files which have a structured fixed length format.
 Fixed length files are column based, like CSV.
 In some cases a file is used where lines can have different record types with different definitions, and possibly a hierarchy in elements.
 Standard fixed length parsers are therefor not usable to process these file.

+This library only exist in order to cope with these kinds of horrible formats.
+Please do not define your own format which can be handled by this library, make use of the various properly structured text formats like XML, JSON, or YAML.

 ## Format Specification